 The old adage You are what you eat holds true in more ways than one.
-If the food we eat isn’t high quality, our bodies won’t be able to function at their full potential, and the quality of our output will suffer as well.
-Today I’m going to talk about how permaculture design can help us grow top-quality crops that we can enjoy eating and sell at market to get the most value from our land, while also building healthier communities and living in harmony with nature.
+If the food we eat isn’t high quality, our bodies won’t be able to function at their full potential, and the quality of our output will also suffer.
+Today I’m going to talk about how permaculture design can help us grow top-quality crops that we can enjoy eating and selling at the market to get the most value from our land while also building healthier communities and living in harmony with nature.

-The World Bank estimates that roughly 40 percent of all cultivated land in developing countries is lost every decade to erosion, flooding, salinization, urbanization and desertification.
-If we don’t re-think our agricultural strategy, by 2030 we could be losing as much as 80 percent.
+The World Bank estimates that roughly 40 percent of all cultivated land in developing countries is lost every decade to erosion, flooding, salinization, urbanization, and desertification.
+If we don’t re-think our agricultural strategy, by 2030, we could be losing as much as 80 percent.
 One innovative solution is permaculture: growing food on landscapes that don’t require large amounts of water or fertilizer and are built to adapt to climate change.
-Permaculture offers several long-term benefits: you build up soil quality (rather than eroding it); have more predictable harvests; and have stronger plant varieties that can adapt better to their surroundings.
+Permaculture offers several long-term benefits: you build up soil quality (rather than eroding it); have more predictable harvests, and have more robust plant varieties that can adapt better to their surroundings.

 The 4 cornerstones of permaculture

 Healthy soil is paramount to growing healthy food, regardless of whether you’re planting a garden or farming thousands of acres.
-Plants require nutrients to grow and they also need water.
-With both of these things coming from soil, it’s obvious that it has an important role in growing crops.
+Plants require nutrients to grow, and they also need water.
+With both of these things coming from the soil, it’s evident that it has a vital role in growing crops.
 A layer called topsoil naturally builds up on top of subsoil over time; however, many times our fields are tilled by farmers and left fallow, allowing their rich topsoil to wash away into nearby bodies of water.
 This loss hurts not only our environment but also our future as consumers—as produce grown with organic methods is more nutritious for us than conventional alternatives.

 How to build soil

 Before you start thinking about planting seeds, be sure to think about preparing your soil.
-A healthy soil starts with plenty of compost and other nutrients, as well as biological diversity.
-The best way to create compost is using an outside bin or garden compost heap, but if that’s not an option (or you live in an apartment) kitchen scraps can go into a small plastic container kept outside.
-In either case, remember: keep things moist and turn regularly to get optimal results.
+Healthy soil starts with plenty of compost and other nutrients, as well as biological diversity.
+The best way to create compost is using an outside bin or garden compost heap, but if that’s not an option (or you live in an apartment), kitchen scraps can go into a small plastic container kept outside.
+In either case, remember: to keep things moist and regularly turn to get optimal results.

 Give your compost pile or bin a natural boost by adding worms.
 Not only do they love decaying organic matter, but they also have an uncanny ability to convert it into rich, earthy-smelling fertilizer.
 Plus, they’re fun to watch!
 To create your own worm farm at home, follow these steps: First, purchase some red wriggler worms—also known as Eisenia fetida—from a supplier (online and/or local) that specializes in vermicomposting products.
 Be sure to get more than you need so you can use them as seed stock for future batches; if your first batch dies off prematurely because you made mistakes along the way, having backup seed stock will help ensure success on your next try.